MURRAY PARK SCHOOL ADMISSION ARRANGEMENTS 2020-21

 Applications for admission will be considered from pupils, who are aged 11, without reference to aptitude or ability.

-The admission number for September 2019 is 220, additional accommodation is being provided at the school with view to increasing the PAN up to a maximum of 330.
+The admission number for September 2020 is 220.
+Additional accommodation is being provided at the school with a view to increasing the PAN up to a maximum of 330.
 Pupil numbers and projections will continue to be monitored and reviewed, liaising closely with the LA over the phasing of the opening of the places.

 Priority for admission will be given to children whose parents have requested a place using the Common Application Form obtained from the Local Authority the child is resident in.